comit/sonoff-bridge/Hardware-Preparation.md

 ### Sonoff 4ch

 On the PCB the `TX` and `RX` pins are mislabeled.
 The `TX` of the programmer needs to connect to the `TX` on the 4ch PCB and the `RX` to the `RX`.
 Normally this is reversed.

+Note to set the board to "Generic ESP8285 Module".